2: Disney's California Adventure, Paradise Pier, Anaheim GardenWalk

 Fast food casual dining options abound in DCA.
 Eat a rice bowl with chopsticks at Lucky Fortune Cookery.
 Interact with Disney characters as you dine in Ariel's Grotto.
 Nosh on healthy Californian cuisine at Pacific Wharf Café.
 Relax with one of 25 different wines by the glass to accompany a romantic Italian dinner at the upstairs Wine Country Trattoria (one of the only places inside either park where alcohol is served).
 Go to Carthay Circle Lounge for a cocktail handcrafted by a mixologist.
 Or, after a California-themed day, the night may best be capped off by indulging in the chef's prix-fixe dinner with accompanying wines at the neighboring Napa Rose.

 After the day at DCA is wrapped up, some feel the need to shop on the way back to the hotel.
 Downtown Disney is the perfect place to check out novelty shops for that ideal gift or souvenir.
 Studio Disney 365 is an interactive experience where stylists give children the chance to be made over like their favorite Disney stars.
 World of Disney contains an abundance of Disney-themed gifts, clothing and bric-a-brac.
-If you are not in a shopping mood, you can cool your heels at the AMC Theatres, ESPN Zone, Rainforest Café, Ralph Brennan's Jazz Kitchen or House of Blues.
+If you are not in a shopping mood, you can cool your heels at the AMC Theatres, ESPN Zone, Rainforest Café or Ralph Brennan's Jazz Kitchen.

 If you want to get away from the complex altogether, a long stroll or short drive will bring you to the Anaheim GardenWalk (located on Katella Avenue between Harbor Boulevard and Anaheim Boulevard), a sparse entertainment complex featuring Roy's Hawaiian fusion cuisine, Bubba Gump Shrimp Co., The Cheesecake Factory, California Pizza Kitchen and HEAT Ultra Lounge, one of OC's hottest nightclubs.
 Elegant dining experiences such as Morton's the Steakhouse and The Ranch Restaurant & Saloon are all located within a couple miles outside the park.
 The latter venue, which is located at the base of a six-story office building, is highly recommended.